catherinemathews/hmm/README.md

 # hmm

 In this project, I used Hidden Markov Models (hmms) to implement a named entity recognition system.
-In particular, I implemented an algorithm to learn the HMM parameters using the given training data and then implemented the forward-backward algorithm to perform a smoothing query, which was then used to predict the hidden tags for a sequence of words.
+In particular, I implemented an algorithm to learn the HMM parameters using the given training data and then implemented the forward-backward algorithm to perform a smoothing query, which was then used along with the minimum Bayes risk predictor to predict the hidden tags for a sequence of words.

 Files:

-- learnhmm.py:
-- decision_tree.py: learns a decision tree with a specified maximum depth, prints the tree's structure, predicts the labels of the training and test data, and calculates errors
-- education_train.tsv / education_test.tsv: data to learn and predict grades of high school students -heart_train.tsv / heart_test.tsv: data to learn and predict patient's likelihood of heart disease
+- learnhmm.py: learns the Hidden Markov Model parameters needed to apply the forward-backward algorithm
+- forwardbackward.py: implements the forward-backward algorithm

 Command Line Arguments: python learnhmm.py < train input > < index to word > < index to tag > < hmminit > < hmmemit > < hmmtrans >